+SCPASS

-SCPASS Science - 5th Grade
+Science - 5th Grade

-In fifth grade science, students dropped in all categories.
-Students scoring in the not met category increased by 10.7% in 2016.
+In fifth grade science, students essentially maintained the percentage of students in the Exemplary category.
+Students scoring in the not met category increased by 7.5% in 2015.
 This is a larger increase than we like to see.
+Science was the weakest area for fifth grade.